 Symbolism can vary according to the color of the magnolia.
 These include:

-The pink magnolia can also symbolize true happiness and joy.
+• Can symbolize true happiness and joy.

 Cultural Significance